How to Respond to a Rude Email Professionally (Examples & Tips)

 Step 1: Be polite

 As mentioned before, the number one rule of responding to an angry email is to maintain your composure.
-So, be polite.
+So, start with a polite opening and maintain a professional tone.

-Just because they were rude doesn’t mean you have to respond with rudeness.
+Just because they were rude doesn’t mean you have to respond with rudeness, as our expert Sylvie di Giusto noted:

 Step 2: Be understanding